About The Green Mama

 People like her, because she’s “definite, but not absolute” (a.k.a. she laughs a lot, mostly at herself)

 She likes to research and write and she likes to work with people.
 When she isn’t working on her next book, or giving out free advice on her website, she works as a consultant, educator, and speaker.
-She also publishes this award-winning website, and can be found on social media as /thegreenmama, but prefers to be found riding her bicycle with her two kids and lots of kale piled in the back.
+She also publishes this award-winning website, and can be found on social media as /thegreenmama, but prefers to be found taking a dip in the Pacific Ocean (in any weather) with her two kids.

 Who is The Green Mama?
 She is me.
 She is you.
 She is the woman on the block letting her kids walk alone to school and the teenager who decides to make her own reusable menstrual products and the grandma who learns to read labels.
 She might be a He.
 She/he may have kids or she/he may not.
 She may work outside the home or she may not.
 She may be a super savvy politico or she may not.
 She may speak English or she may not.
 She may be religious, she may not.
 She may identify as an environmentalist or she may not.
 But wherever she is and whoever she is: she’s starting to ask questions, because she (or he) realizes that there is no one else more qualified to become the expert on the care of her family (whomever makes up that family).
 Here are some of the amazing women that are sharing their journeys on thegreenmama.com.